 It’s natural to feel this way.

-These findings suggest that our sense of justice - and likewise, adoration for heroes - is innate and explains why kids and adults alike have a love affair with superhero stories in popular culture.
+likewise, adoration for heroes - is innate and explains why kids and adults

 We admire heroes.
 At the same time, we should see ourselves as heroes.

 Ben Rogers, a behavioral economist, wanted to know what would happen if ordinary people told their life stories in the arc of the hero’s journey.
-In a series of 14 studies, he and his colleagues found that the more people thought of their own life as a hero’s journey, the more meaning they experienced in life.
+In a series of 14 studies, he and his colleagues that the more people thought of their own life as a hero’s journey, the more meaning they experienced in life.

 Each of us is a superhero character in our own story.
 We’re not just individuals living ordinary lives.
 What we do has an impact way beyond our immediate environment.
 We may not always know exactly how, but small decisions and actions can be heroic.